everx-labs/evernode-ds/README.md

 DApp Server consists of:

--   [Everscale node](https://github.com/tonlabs/ever-node), written in Rust and focused on performance and safety, is the core element of DApp Server.
+-   [Evernode](https://github.com/tonlabs/ever-node), written in Rust and focused on performance and safety, is the core element of DApp Server.

 -   [Everscale GraphQL Server](https://github.com/tonlabs/ton-q-server) (referred as Q-Server) provides GraphQL endpoint for sending messages and querying blockchain.

--   [ArangoDB](https://www.arangodb.com/documentation/).
-Multi-model database with the information about all blockchain entities (like accounts, blocks, transactions, etc.) stored over time.
+-   [ArangoDB](https://www.arangodb.com/documentation/) - multi-model database with the information about all blockchain entities (like accounts, blocks, transactions, etc.) stored over time.

 -   [Kafka](https://kafka.apache.org/documentation/) stream-processing platform for communication between services.